 Colorado means red in Spanish and is used in the name to describe the sauce, which is typically made with a variety of red chiles.

-I was only a teenager when Casa Mia closed, so my memories are minimal compared to those who knew the restaurant longer.
+I was only a teenager when Casa Mia closed, so my memories are minimal (outside of the Colorado Chili Burrito!) compared to those who knew the restaurant longer.
 If you are one of those folks, and you’re reading this, please chime in with your stories, in the comments below.

 - 3 strips diced applewood smoked bacon